-It is usually an injury to a limb that causes compartment syndrome and this can be almost any injury.
+It is usually an injury to a limb that causes compartment syndrome and this can be almost any major or minor injury.
 It can even occur after vigorous exercise.
+It usually occurs after major or serious injuries, though - minor injuries causing compartment syndrome are rare.
 Compartment syndrome usually comes on fairly quickly after injury (within 48 hours).
 However, a long-standing (chronic) compartment syndrome is also possible (see below).

 What injuries can cause compartment syndrome?

-A break in a bone (a fracture) is probably the most common injury that can lead to compartment syndrome - typically, a fracture of the arm or leg.
+A break in a bone (a fracture) is probably the most common injury that can lead to compartment syndrome - typically, a bone fracture in the legs or arms.
 Compartment syndrome can also occur due to:

 - Vigorous exercise.